-We are piloting and developing an innovative school-based mentor programme which will provide in-service training for teachers with a special emphasis on learner-centred teaching and careful assessment and differentiation.
+We continue to develop our innovative school-based mentor programme which provides in-service training for teachers with a special emphasis on learner-centred teaching and careful assessment and differentiation.

 Key Performance Indicators

-We initiated a pilot teacher mentor scheme in 2014 in one remote sector called Bweyeye.
-Gradually it has developed so that by 2019 we had trained school-based mentors in 250 schools in our two districts.
+Our teacher mentor scheme began in 2014 in one remote sector called Bweyeye.
+Gradually it has developed so that by 2019 we had trained school-based mentors in 250 schools across two districts.

 We are now drilling down to some detailed training which will provide teachers with the skills to bring about marked improvements in learning.
-At present a lot of the teaching is inflexible, a relentless march through the syllabus regardless of whether the children are coping.
+At present a lot of the teaching in government schools is inflexible, a relentless march through the syllabus regardless of whether the children are keeping up.
 There is still a lot of copying from the board, rote learning, chalk and talk, but not a lot of understanding.

 If our learning initiative is successful, as we confidently expect it to be, we shall be working with the Rwanda Education Board to replicate this programme throughout the Western Province, and perhaps even beyond that.